AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 What happens if we delete a pod manually?

-Choose a pod name from the `kubectl get pods` command and add it below:
+Choose a pod name from the `kubectl get pods -n training-lab` command and add it below:

 `kubectl delete pod <podname> -n training-lab`